July 23, Yondaime Year 5

 The point being, however, Team Nineteen was staying at the onsen for the night, ostensibly to gather information before continuing on to Tanigawa in the morning.
 Hakone was pretty sure that Sumeragi-taichou actually wanted a night on a plump futon with fresh tatami underfoot, but it wasn’t like the rest of them were clamoring to sleep in the mud and mosquitos.

 So maybe Ryouma’s luck was catching?
 It better be only the good luck, or there would be words when they found the errant team.

-Of course it was Ushio-fukuchou who put his foot in things, later that night.
+Of course it was Ushiro-fukuchou who put his foot in things, later that night.
 “It’s been almost three weeks.
 Doubt they’d go rogue, not with Hatake on their team.
 And Six has had some shitstorm missions so far.
 I’m calling it right now — I think we’re looking for bodies.”

 Nakamura groaned.
 Mayumi’s hive buzzed loud enough Hakone could hear it.
-And Taichou, bless her level-headed heart, threw her dirty, balled-up sports bra at Ushio’s head and told him to stop trying to jinx the mission.
+And Taichou, bless her level-headed heart, threw her dirty, balled-up sports bra at Ushiro’s head and told him to stop trying to jinx the mission.